WHAT IS KOMBUCHA?

 Place the muslin cloth over the top and secure with rubber band (this allows the mixture to breathe but keeps insects and other debris out)

-If you manage to get hold of a vessel that can also dispense like the beautiful one I have and the like the one WE ARE GIVING TO A LUCKY SUBSCRIBER!
-You can do continuous brewing so you don’t need to wait for each batch.
+If you want to do a continuous brew of kombucha like I do with my Kombucha vessel, Nourishme Organics also sells them online (as well as plenty of other fermenting needs!)
+You can do continuous brewing so you don't need to wait for each batch.
 It allows you to dispense kombucha daily and top up as you go.

 For this you do the same process as outlined above.
 When it is ready to your liking, dispense 10% of it off into a jar and store in the fridge.
 Do this the first couple of times and the tea will become stronger and you can add 30% of new tea to the brew each time.
 Make sure each time you make a new batch of tea mixture, you let it cool before adding the stored tea from the fridge.
 If you top up with the new tea of an evening, it will be ready to drink the following morning.